-Round the world, people do things to remember their passed loved ones in different ways.
+Around the world, people do things to remember their loved ones in different ways.
 It can be through celebrations and festivities or quiet prayer and mourning.
-In Guatemala, the most important holiday to pay respect to the deceased is on November 1st, All Saints Day or Dia de Todos Santos.
+In Guatemala, the most important holiday to pay respect to the deceased is on Nov.
+1, All Saints Day, or Dia de Todos Santos.
 On this day, the country transforms into a lively exhibition of remembrance filled with flowers, artistic decorations, and food.

 The Kite Festival

 A unique part of this Guatemalan tradition is the kite festival.
-This is a spectacular display of extravagantly enormous, brightly-colored kites that fill the sky.
-Locals say that these huge kites are used as a way to connect with the deceased, these kites take over the skies of Santiago Sacatepéquez and Sumpango where the largest kite festivals take place.
+This is a spectacular display of extravagantly enormous, brightly colored kites that fill the sky.
+Locals say that these huge kites are used as a way to connect with the deceased, and these kites take over the skies of Santiago Sacatepequez and Sumpango, where the largest kite festivals take place.

 Prepping the Tombs